Escherbach/Seq-Roadmap/README.md

 - The **device itself should be affordable** (<$30,000, ideally $10,000) and compact, ideally portable.
 - **Supply chains** should not be overly complex.

-In contrast, while sequencing technologies are based on a wide array of approaches with different advantages and disadvantages, none of them currently comes close to matching PCR on all of these characteristics.
-- Sensitivity is achievable with sufficient sequencing depth but incompatible with the other requirements of cost and time to answer.
-- Workflows involve complex sequential steps in sample and library preparation and typically require hours of work by trained experts.
+As table 1 illustrates, no sequencing device currently comes close to meeting these specifications.
+Sensitivity is achievable with sufficient sequencing depth but incompatible with the other requirements of cost and time to answer.
+Workflows involve complex sequential steps in sample and library preparation and typically require hours of work by trained experts.
 Automated and integrated solutions are only available at high costs for specialized laboratories.
-- Optimized workflows utilizing real-time sequencing can achieve a time to answer of 6 hours (driven primarily by sample and library preparation).
-Cost reduction is achieved by multiplexing which typically results in time to answer of >24 hours, often more.
-- Cost per sample can be reduced below $10 only by sequencing many samples in parallel.
-Consumables for a single sequencing run typically cost more than $100, with the Oxford Nanopore's Flongle being the cheapest alternative on the market at $50.
-- Devices range in fixed cost requirements, with some as cheap as $1000 (ONT MinIon) but many above $100,000
-- Workflows require a complex set of reagents and kits.
-- Given these requirements, we assume that multiplexing, i.e. analyzing multiple samples simultaneously, will not be practical in the point-of-care context, as this step introduces both a significant delay in time to answer and may be hard to fully automate given the requirements for low cost and minimal operator time.
+Cost per sample can be reduced below $10 only by sequencing many samples in parallel, which is not practical in the point-of-care context, as this step introduces both a significant delay in time to answer and may be hard to fully automate given the requirements for low cost and minimal operator time.

 <img src="images/IMG_1889.jpeg" alt="Your Image Description" style="max-width:500px;"/>

+The need for rapid results directly eliminates the majority of sequencing platforms based on "colony-based approaches".
+Illumina's cluster generation step alone takes at least 60 minutes.
+In addition, this approach requires a complex set of reagents that would add significant complexity and cost to the design of a sample-to-answer system.
+New companies (e.g MGI, Singular Genomics) emerged following the expiration of Illumina's core intellectual property.
+While these are likely to bring about cost decreases.

+While future innovations could make some colony-based approaches compatible with our requirements[^2], a more natural category to focus is that of single-molecule approaches.
+Single-molecule approaches have the advantage of potentially minimal library preparation and compatibility with a real-time readout, with results delivered in minutes following sample and library preparation.
+The two main approaches in this category are electrochemical (as of 2023, most notably nanopore sequencing) and optical.

+As of 2023, the cheapest available instrument for runs on single samples is Oxford Nanopore (ONT)'s Flongle, whose consumables sells for $90 and likely costs ca. $50 to make.
+Optimized clinical workflows utilizing real-time sequencing with ONT's MinION can achieve a time to answer of 6 hours ([Charalampous 2019](https://pubmed.ncbi.nlm.nih.gov/31235920/)).
+This is driven primarily by sample and library preparation, as sequencing itself takes <30 minutes for pathogen classification.

 In the rest of this report, we ask what requirements a sequencing device has to meet in order to match all of the above criteria.
 In particular, we ask:
 - How does clinical sensitivity translate into sequencing device specifications?